DanieLevy/eyetask/docs/technical/performance-optimizations.md

 # Performance Optimizations Documentation

-This document outlines the performance optimizations implemented to address API slowness and MongoDB connection issues in the eyetask application.
+This document outlines the performance optimizations implemented to address API slowness and MongoDB connection issues in the drivertasks application.

 ## Initial Issues